Bubonic plague: Prevention

 Bubonic plague outbreaks are controlled by pest control and modern sanitation techniques.
 This disease uses fleas commonly found on rats as a vector to jump from animals to humans.
-The mortality rate hits its peak during the hot and humid months of June, July, and August.
-Furthermore, the plague most affected those of poor upbringing due to greater exposure, poor sanitation techniques and lack of a healthy immune system due to a poor diet.
+The mortality rate is highest in the summer and early fall.
 The successful control of rat populations in dense urban areas is essential to outbreak prevention.
-One example is the use of a machine called the Sulfurozador, used to deliver sulphur dioxide to eradicate the pest that spread the bubonic plague, in Buenos Aires, Argentina during the early 18th century.
+One example is the use of a machine called the Sulfurozador, used to deliver sulphur dioxide to eradicate the pest that spread the bubonic plague in Buenos Aires, Argentina during the early 18th century.
 Targeted chemoprophylaxis, sanitation, and vector control also played a role in controlling the 2003 Oran outbreak of the bubonic plague.
 Another means of prevention in large European cities was a city-wide quarantine to not only limit interaction with people who were infected, but also to limit the interaction with the infected rats.

 Treatment

-Several classes of antibiotics are effective in treating bubonic plague.
+Several classes of antibiotic are effective in treating bubonic plague.
 These include aminoglycosides such as streptomycin and gentamicin, tetracyclines (especially doxycycline), and the fluoroquinolone ciprofloxacin.
 Mortality associated with treated cases of bubonic plague is about 1–15%, compared to a mortality of 40–60% in untreated cases.

 People potentially infected with the plague need immediate treatment and should be given antibiotics within 24 hours of the first symptoms to prevent death.
 Other treatments include oxygen, intravenous fluids, and respiratory support.
 People who have had contact with anyone infected by pneumonic plague are given prophylactic antibiotics.
 Using the broad-based antibiotic streptomycin has proven to be dramatically successful against the bubonic plague within 12 hours of infection.